The Best Day Trips From Johannesburg

 You will find water parks with immense pools (my favorite is the one with waves), a fantastic spa, amusement parks and a fabulous selection of restaurants, bars and what not.
 In other words, it’s really the opposite of cultural – but for a day, why not?

-You really don’t need a guided tour to get to Sun City, but if you don’t want to drive you can opt for a transfer.
-Book it here.
-Alternatively, you may join a tour that also includes a safari in Pilanesberg National Park.
-For more information, click here.
+You really don’t need a guided tour to get to Sun City, but if you don’t want to drive you can opt for this transfer for a completely hassle free day.

 Cullinan